A Note on Hilbert's "Geometric" Tenth Problem: Acknowledgements

 \section{Acknowledgements}

-The author is grateful for the immense amount of time and effort devoted to this project from Professor Ehud Hrushovski.
-His many discussions and emails were key to the assemblage of this paper, especially concerning $\S \ref{newresults}$ \&\ $\S \ref{uniformity}$.
-The author would also like to extend his sincere thanks to Professor Jochen Koenigsmann, Sylvy Anscombe, and Philip Dittmann for their considerable help along the way.
-The author also extends his thanks to Hector Pasten for introducing to him the paper \cite{pastennew}.
+The author is grateful for the time and effort devoted to this project from Professor Ehud Hrushovski.
+The author would also like to extend his sincere thanks to Professor Jochen Koenigsmann, Sylvy Anscombe, Philip Dittmann, and Robert Baumann for their helpful discussions along the way.
+The author also extends his thanks to Professor Hector Pasten for introducing to him the paper \cite{pastennew}.
 Finally, the author is grateful for the terminology ``$l$-behaved'' suggested by Ronan O'Gorman.